 Despite the status associated with big conferences, most meetings are small meetings.
 Whether by accident or design, in today’s world this is a good thing.
 The heyday of the large amorphous conference—where plenaries consist of well-known people trying to entertain or inspire you, meeting important people by chance is unlikely, and you’re uninterested in most of the sessions—is past.

 Meetings industry publications seem to focus on “large” meetings.
 This is not surprising.
-Big meetings require big fancy venues, command big budgets, employ lots of meeting professionals, and can command high-price speakers and opulent spectacle.
-Though we don’t talk about it, being responsible for big meetings is implicitly higher-status than small meetings.
+Big meetings require big fancy venues and command big budgets.
+They employ lots of event professionals, and can command high-price speakers and opulent spectacle.
+Though we don’t talk about it, being responsible for big events is implicitly higher-status than small ones.

-So I think it’s worth pointing out that, if you take a moment to check out hospitality data, it turns out that large meetings are the exception rather than the rule.
+So I think it’s worth pointing out that large meetings are the exception rather than the rule.
 For example, here are a couple of panelists at the August 2014 Hotel Data Conference quoted by Ed Watkins, Editor-At-Large of Hotel News Now, in this article: